dreamsome/onesuper.github.com/_posts/technium/2012-10-14-redisign-of-a-slideshow-creation-tool.md

 I wrote this essay just to prove I was wrong.
 But what I said just now might also be wrong.

-### Notes

-1. Most applications behave like a markdown-to-html compiler.